 Sit back and relax with a guided river boat tour, providing information and entertainment for all ages.
 Escape the busy city centre and discover Canterbury from a different perspective.
 Trips along the River Stour can be taken with Canterbury Historic River Tours (recently awarded winner of the Luxury Travel Guide’s 'Unique Tour Operator of the Year'), Canterbury Punting Company or Westgate Punts.

 Alternatively, take on the city by foot.
 By using apps such as ‘GPSmyCity’ and ‘Canterbury Map and Walks’ you can choose to walk an historic, cultural or orientation trail, which could lead you to unveil a few corners of Canterbury that you have missed.
 There is even a ghost tour for those of you who are brave enough to take on the 90 minute experience.

 Gardens and Parks

-There are several parks peppered throughout the city, each with its own unique beauty, which are sure to take your breath away.
-The closest to the city centre is Dane John Gardens, a large enclosed park that offers a quiet space to get away from the hustle and bustle of city life.
-The Westgate Gardens, just a five minute walk from Canterbury West train station, and is a great setting for a stroll along part of the River Stour.
+There are several parks peppered throughout the city.
+One of the closest parks to the city centre is Dane John Gardens, a large enclosed green that offers a quiet space to get away from the hustle and bustle of city life.
+Westgate Gardens is just a five-minute walk from Canterbury West train station, and is a great setting for a stroll along part of the River Stour.
 Check out this sight which can be found at the main entrance to the gardens.